 We believe there is tremendous untapped potential in immunotherapy that can be exploited through the right combination of therapeutic agents.
-Our industry has traditionally taken biologics that mediate effective cancer regression in mice and expected similar results in humans.
-There are many explanations why this strategy often does not succeed, but the most important is that immunotherapy has difficulties when following standard drug development.
-The mechanism of action is complex, activity is generally not dependent on highest tolerated dose, and patient response is highly variable.
-Our new understanding of the immune system, cancer's effect on immune mediated mechanisms, and the impact of conventional therapies on the immune system provides a new rationale for combining therapies that may lead to significant clinical responses.
-The concept of Precision Targeted Immunotherapy is to exploit this knowledge and the availability of good products that may not be sufficiently effective to be commercialized as a monotherapy, but which we believe may be very effective in combination approaches.
+Immunotherapy approaches have encountered difficulties when following standard drug development.
+The mechanisms of action are complex, activity is generally not dependent on highest tolerated dose and patient response is highly variable.
+Our understanding of the immune system, cancer's effect on immune mediated mechanisms, and the impact of conventional therapies on the immune system provides a new rationale for combining therapies that may lead to significant clinical responses.
+The concept of Precision Targeted Immunotherapy is to exploit this knowledge and the availability of good, tested products that may not be sufficiently effective to be commercialized as a monotherapy, but which we believe may be very effective in combination approaches.
 Our goal is to develop products that maximize the efficacy of immunotherapy regimens through combinations of therapeutic agents.
-This includes:
+These therapeutic agents include:

-Therapeutic Antibody Programs: These programs are based on the well validated approach to using antibodies that target to cancer and other diseases directly, or through interfering with critical interactions between the patient and the disease.
+Therapeutic Antibodies: These programs are based on the well validated approach to using antibodies that target cancer and other diseases directly, or interfere with critical interactions between the patient and the disease.
 Our antibody programs include antibody-drug conjugates (ADCs) that are designed to deliver potent cytotoxic molecules to cancer cells, and traditional unmodified antibody approaches.
 Our current programs are based on fully human sequence antibodies to minimize patient reactivity against the drug.
 In addition, we have access through a Research and Commercialization Agreement with Medarex (now a subsidiary of Bristol-Myers Squibb) to the UltiMAb® Technology for generating fully human monoclonal antibodies.
 Under this agreement, we can exercise up to ten separate licenses to develop and commercialize therapeutic antibody products, either alone or through collaboration with our licensing partners.

 Our APC Targeting TechnologyTM: This is a new class of vaccines based on our proprietary antibody-targeted vaccine technology that is used to generate an immune response against cancer or other diseases.
-Our APC Targeting TechnologyTM uses human monoclonal antibodies linked to disease associated antigens to efficiently deliver the attached antigens to immune cells known as antigen presenting cells, or APCs.
+Our APC Targeting Technology[TM] uses human monoclonal antibodies linked to disease associated antigens to efficiently deliver the attached antigens to immune cells known as antigen presenting cells, or APCs.
 This technology has been designed to allow us to take advantage of many important characteristics of human monoclonal antibodies, including their long circulating half-life, well known safety profile, and standardized manufacturing procedures.
-We believe that our APC Targeting TechnologyTM provides significant manufacturing, regulatory and other practical advantages over patient specific and other immune-based treatments and can substantially reduce the dosage and cost currently required in conventional immunotherapies.
-Preclinical studies have demonstrated that APC Targeting TechnologyTM is more effective than conventional non-targeted vaccines.
+We believe that our APC Targeting Technology[TM] provides significant manufacturing, regulatory and other practical advantages over patient specific and other immune-based treatments and can substantially reduce the dosage and cost currently required in conventional immunotherapies.
+Preclinical studies have demonstrated that APC Targeting Technology[TM] is more effective than conventional non-targeted vaccines.
 We have developed several proprietary monoclonal antibodies that can independently be developed to generate new product opportunities.
-Our CDX-1307 and CDX-1401 programs are in clinical development with the APC technology.
+Our CDX-1401 program is in clinical development utilizing the APC technology.

 Immune System Modulators: Immune system modulators include drugs that activate or suppress specific parts of the immune system.
-Currently we are combining our APC technology product candidates with molecules known as Toll-Like Receptor (TLR) agonists that can activate patients' innate and adaptive immunity.
+Currently we are combining our APC technology drug candidates with molecules known as Toll-Like Receptor (TLR) agonists that can activate patients' innate and adaptive immunity.
 We are also developing an immune cell growth factor called FMS-like tyrosine kinase 3 ligand (FLT3-L or CDX-301) designed to expand immune cells and stem cells.
 In addition, we are investigating the activity of a complement inhibitor (CDX-1135) that suppresses inflammatory reactions.
 These agents further support our Precision Targeted Immunotherapy Platform.